arnoldt100/namd-caar-reproducer/README.md

 # Setting Essential Environmental Variables

-The first step is to set essential paths environmental variables by doing the following command<br>
+The first step is to set essential paths and environmental variables by doing the following command<br>

 **source ./runtime\_configuration/core\_runtime\_environment.sh**<br>